-PROPOSAL 2: APPROVAL OF AMENDMENT TO CERTIFICATE OF INCORPORATION
+PROPOSAL 2: APPROVAL OF AMENDMENT TO AMENDED AND RESTATED CERTIFICATE OF INCORPORATION REGARDING BOARD DECLASSIFICATION

 The Board of Directors regularly reviews the Company's corporate governance policies and procedures.
 Through this review, the Board determined that it would be in the best interest of the Company and its stockholders to amend the Company's Amended and Restated Certificate of Incorporation to declassify the Board of Directors and institute annual voting for each director to serve a one-year term beginning with this Annual Meeting.
-The declassified Board of Directors would be comprised of a single class of directors elected on an annual basis who may be removed with or without cause rather than three classes of directors serving three-year terms who may be removed only for cause.
+The declassified Board of Directors would be comprised of a single class of directors elected on an annual basis rather than three classes of directors serving staggered three-year terms.

-By declassifying the Board, we would further our goal of ensuring that our corporate governance policies maximize the accountability of our Board of Directors to our stockholders, and stockholders would be able to register their views on the performance of all directors on an annual basis.
-Delaware law provides that, where there is a single class of directors, such directors may be removed with or without cause, and our proposed amendment to declassify the Board of Directors also modifies the director removal provision of our Amended and Restated Certificate of Incorporation accordingly.
+By declassifying the Board, we would further our goal of ensuring that our corporate governance policies maximize the accountability of our Board of Directors to our stockholders.
+First, our stockholders would be able to register their views on performance of all directors on an annual basis.
+In addition, as a consequence of declassification, our stockholders would gain additional rights to remove directors.
+Delaware law provides that if a company has a single class of directors, any director may be removed with or without cause by stockholders.
+In contrast, our Amended and Restated Certificate of Incorporation currently provides that our directors may only be removed for cause.
+The amendment that we propose to our Amended and Restated Certificate of Incorporation in this Proposal 2 provides for a single class of directors.
+We also propose to modify the director removal provision of our Amended and Restated Certificate of Incorporation to provide for removal with or without cause in accordance with Delaware law, which is the subject of Proposal 3.
+See "Proposal 3: Approval of Amendment to Amended and Restated Certificate of Incorporation Regarding Director Removal."